cherba29/tally/README.md

 There are many other similar tools (see https://plaintextaccounting.org/).
-While other tools primary focus is reporting and tracking, this tool is more about accounting andtracking obligations like making sure all the bills are paid, with projections for cashflow for next few months.
+While other tools primary focus is reporting and tracking, this tool is more about month-to-month accounting and tracking obligations like making sure all the bills are paid, with projections for cashflow for next few months.

 It consists of backend micro-service with web-ui interface.